oldweather/20CRv3-diagnostics/docs/extract_data/extract_data.rst

 .. code-block:: bash

-    from_tape_job.py --startyear=1899 --year=1903 --month=10 --version=451
+    extract_month_job.py --startyear=1899 --year=1903 --month=10 --version=451

-When that job has completed, submit a regular job to extract and convert the data.
-The :doc:`script to do that <conversion_job>` is:
+When that job has completed, it will submit a follow-on regular job to extract and convert the data.
+The :doc:`script it runs to do that <conversion_job>` is:

 .. code-block:: bash

     conversion_job.py --startyear=1899 --year=1903 --month=10 --version=451

 which wil extract and convert all the standard surface variables.
 As it uses so few resources, it will usually start running soon after being submitted, but this depends on the system load and the job queue.
+When the conversion completes, it will delete all the tape retrievals from SCRATCH.

-These two scripts are the same for the grib1 and grib2 data.
-Run them from the approprate directory (v3_release or v3_orig) to determine which set of conversion scripts are used.
+These two scripts only work for grib2 data